gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Used to set where to execute the long-range non-bonded interactions.
     Can be set to "auto", "cpu", "gpu."
     Defaults to "auto," which uses a compatible GPU if available.
-    Setting "gpu" requires that a compatible GPU is available and will be used.
+    Setting "gpu" requires that a compatible GPU is available.
     Multiple PME ranks are not supported with PME on GPU, so if a GPU is used for the PME calculation -npme must be set to 1.